How are refrigerators recycled?

 Environmental impact of a fridge that is not recycled

-A fridge that is not recycled responsibly generates an average of one tonne of greenhouse gas (GHG) emissions.
+A fridge that is not recycled responsibly generates an average of one ton of greenhouse gas (GHG) emissions.
 These appliances contain halocarbons, a major greenhouse gas contributing to climate change.

 Recycling a refrigerator responsibly is equivalent to: